Margaret has a passion for cooking, baking, and creating recipes that satisfy her cravings for delicious and indulgent

-Petit fours* are often served as part of a pastry platter or as the sweets course of a full afternoon tea.
+Petit fours* are often served as part of a pastry platter or as the dessert course of a full afternoon tea.
 They're also wonderful to keep on hand in the freezer to serve with coffee or tea when unexpected guests drop by.

 You can buy petit fours at a good bakery, of course, but they usually are quite expensive.
 Baking génoise cake layers from scratch and preparing traditional, pourable fondant to ice them with produces delicious, beautiful results, but it's also very time-consuming and requires more sophisticated baking skills.

 Fortunately, there is a third option: a semi-homemade approach that uses store-bought pound cakes, a simple buttercream frosting, and an easy, pourable icing.
 Less sophisticated?
 Sure, but still very tasty.
 Best of all, you can focus on the decorations, which really is the fun part.

-When I was a girl, my mother used to make this quick and easy version so my sister and I could spend a few hours decorating these quick and easy petit fours, an activity we both adored.
+When I was a girl, my mother used to make this quick and easy version so my sister and I could spend a few hours decorating these petit fours, an activity we both adored.
 As we got older, we started making the buttercream and the pourable icing ourselves.
 So, even if you don't have a special occasion, this is a fun project to do with kids.

 *Although the original French spelling of these dainty treats is "petits fours," I've used the anglicized spelling in this recipe article.